dylanfisher/mobile_design_2017_fall/_agendas/week-4.md

 - Also consider names for your app.
 - Research any existing apps and branding for your space.
-- Put all of your research into a presentation.
+- Put all of your research into a presentation that can be accessed at the start of class.
+-Reading: [Grids by Rosalind Krauss](../assets/readings/krauss.pdf).
+Come to class with one question/comment about the reading.